Whether it’s hiking, riding, climbing or floating - Ogden’s mountains are brimming with opportunity for a new adventure.

 Bonneville Shoreline Trail runs the length of the Salt Lake Valley at the foot of the mountains.
 The section over Ogden grants great views over the city and the lake.
 Rolling terrain, proximity to town, and plenty of trailheads to choose from make this the perfect choice for hiking, biking, and trail running to start or finish the day.
 Junctions with other trails around Mount Ogden Park and up shorter canyons such as Taylor Canyon or Jump-Off Canyon give options for longer adventures.

-The free Blues, Brews & BBQ summer concert series is held on Sundays from June through September at Snowbasin Resort.
+While the free Blues, Brews & BBQ summer concert series held on Sundays from June through September at Snowbasin Resort has been suspended for the 2020 season due to COVID-19, it’s worth a return trip next year.
 You'll get to hear national touring musicians who come to town while enjoying tasty BBQ.
 The celebration starts at noon each week, with three musical acts performing—a local musician, followed by a regional touring artist, and finishing with a national touring headliner, who usually takes the stage around 4 p.m.
 You'll find activities for the kids, like a spider jump, climbing wall, and playground, and the adults will enjoy the wide selection of local beers on tap on Earl’s Patio.